John Allen Grim: Collaborations with Thomas Berry

 Grim studied world religions with Thomas Berry in graduate school and worked closely with him for more than 40 years.
 He co-edited several of his books including The Christian Future and the Fate of Earth and Selected Writings on the Earth Community Grim and his wife Mary Evelyn Tucker are managing trustees of the Thomas Berry Foundation.
 In 2019, Tucker, Grim, and Andrew Angyal published Thomas Berry: A Biography.

 Forum on Religion and Ecology

 Grim is co-founder and co-director of the Yale Forum on Religion and Ecology.
-From 1995–1998 Grim and Tucker organized a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard University.
+From 1995 to 1998 Grim and Tucker organized a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard University.
 They are the series editors for the ten volumes (distributed by Harvard University Press) that came out of the conferences.
 At a culminating conference at the United Nations in 1998, they founded the Forum on Religion and Ecology.
 Speaking at that event were Tim Wirth, Tu Weiming, Maurice Strong, and Bill Moyers.

 Grim also frequently speaks and gives interviews on religion and ecology and issues of ecological importance, such as Laudato si' (the Papal Encyclical on the environment) and Standing Rock/DAPL.